Abd210/cancer_project/README.md

 # Acuranics Breast Cancer API

-This is an Express.js server that you can use as a starting point for your web applications or APIs.
-It includes all necessary configuration and dependencies to get you up and running quickly.
+This is the Express.js server used for the Acuranics Cloud Solution

 ## Table of Contents
 1. [Prerequisites](#prerequisites)